richardantao/tutee/README.md

 # Tutee

-This repository holds all of Tutee's application files.
+This repository holds all of Tutee's application dev files.

 ## Application Structure